 Degree candidates must be enrolled in a consistent manner, completing at least one graduate course every 12 months, and have a total of five years to earn their master’s degree in social studies education.
 Graduates are eligible to apply for a New York state teaching certification, and may seek assistance through Brockport’s certification office.

-SUNY College at Brockport is regionally accredited by the Board of Regents of the University of the State of New york and Middle States Commission on Higher Education.
+SUNY College at Brockport is regionally accredited by the Board of Regents of the University of the State of New york and Middle States Commission on Higher Education (MSCHE).

 The field of social studies encompasses more than just history and geography; it also creates empowered, active participants in a global community.
 Concordia University–Portland’s MEd in curriculum and instruction: social studies (K–14) program encourages the development of an energized classroom environment, in which instructors demonstrate the power of critical thinking in a globalized world.